-The tested pin must be configured as a GPIO input before calling the function.
-If the backup functionality is enabled, the function sets the input direction for the tested pin.
-If not, configure the input direction.
-After the end of the function, the application cannot manipulate the tested pin until the FS_DIO_InputExt_IMX8M() function is called for the tested pin.
+The tested pin must be configured as a GPIO input and the adjacent pins must be configured as GPIO outputs before calling the function.
+If the backup functionality is enabled, the function sets the directions for both pins.
+If not, configure the directions (tested pin as input, adjacent pin as output).
+After the end of the function, the application can manipulate neither the tested nor the adjacent pins until the FS_DIO_InputExt_LPC() function is called for these pins.

-4.2.16 FS_DIO_ShortToSupplySet_LPC()
+4.2.17 FS_DIO_ShortToSupplySet_LPC()

 This function creates the first part of the short-to-supply test.
 It can be used to test the short circuit between the tested pin and the hardware supply voltage (Vcc, Vdd) or between the tested pin and the hardware ground (GND).
-Its block diagram is shown in Figure 19.
+Its block diagram is shown in Figure 21.
 The second part of the test (result evaluation) is ensured by the FS_DIO_InputExt_LPC() function described in the respective section.
 The main purpose of the FS_DIO_InputExt_LPC() function is to set the pull-up or pull-down resistor connections on the tested pin.
 It also tests whether the pin is correctly configured and makes a backup of its settings (if needed).